curityio/getting-started-authenticator/README.md

 Run the code flow to step through the authentication plugin's screens.

-## Test a Hypermedia Authentication API using Native Forms
+## Test a Hypermedia Authentication API Flow using Native Forms

 Clone the HAAPI code examples with these commands: